ZhenyingZhu/StudyNotes/SystemDesign.md

 - compare to single node transaction, distributed transaction is 10x slower, because it needs disk forcing for recovery, and additional network RTT
 - Database-internal distributed transactions: in replication and partitioned DBs, because all nodes run the same software, it is supported well
-- Heterogeneous distributed transactions: participants can use different techs, such as message broker.
+- Heterogeneous distributed transactions **[KEY]**: participants can use different techs, such as message broker.
 Supporting distributed trasaction is challenging

 Exactly-once message processing